ijagamino/ite400-finals-project/README.md

 <p>Kuya aikhen is my eyeballs!</p>
 <?php include APPROOT.'/inc/footer.php'; ?>
 ```

 Like so.

-- #### Buyer Folder
+- #### Admin Folder

-Contains buyer-specific pages such as their overview(index), login, and profile page.
+Contains admin-specific pages such as their overview(index), login, and profile page.

 - #### Config Folder